 This page is a simple and free guide to the basics of healthy living for young men.

 I have organized the sequence to provide maximum impact, by summarizing a wide body of information into clear and actionable next step in bullet-point form.
-Below, I point you towards resources for further study.
+Below that, I point you towards resources for further study.

 Lift Heavy Weights